laccore/rgbaggregator/README.md

 #### Raw CIS/Geotek Format
 Depth, R, G, and B values are in a single column, separated by tabs.
-After seven metadata rows (ignored), data starts at row 9.
+After eight metadata rows (ignored), data starts at row 9.

 |Column 1|
 |--------|